spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/single-plugin-argument.md

 ## Problem description

 Inside of the dependency provider you can register the plugin directly in the method or through another wrap method, with and without constructor arguments.
-To keep the plugins simple, they shouldn't require the complicated objects as constructor arguments.
+To keep the plugins simple, they shouldn't require complicated objects as constructor arguments.

 Supported argument types:
  - int